0x4c756e61/ZDSM/README.md

 ### Usage

 To retrieve information from your server, you'll need a client that supports the new BDSM protocol.
-As of now, the official client is undergoing a complete rewrite and is not yet available.
+As of now, the official client is undergoing a complete rewrite and is not yet available.However, if necessary, an adapted version of the old client has been modified to use the new protocol.
+You can find this version available in [this fork](https://github.com/0x454d505459/bdsm-client-v1.5/).

 In the meantime, you can still query the server using tools like `curl` or `xh` in your terminal.
 Here's an example using `curl`: